danielmaartens/span_challenge_cpp/README.md

 Tarantulas 3, Snakes 1
 Lions 4, Grouches 0
 ```
+- Please make sure the file ends with the last line of match outcomes, i.e. do not leave any empty lines in the file.

-- You need to know the absolute file path to copy and paste it into the terminal
+- You need to know the absolute file path to copy and paste it into the terminal.

 #### NB:
 - This program CANNOT handle tildes (`~`) at the start of the file path.